Vitamin D: Increase Body Oxygen with Sunlight Hormone (D3 or Cholecalciferol)

 Gut Trouble: Even if one is taking adequate amounts of vitamin D through food or supplements they may not be absorbing it properly.
-Vitamin D is a fat soluble vitamin.
-People with gastrointestinal conditions may have difficulty digesting fat and thus absorbing vitamin D. This is unlikely if one scores above 35s on the body oxygenation test.
+Vitamin D is a fat-soluble vitamin.
+People with gastrointestinal conditions may have difficulty digesting fat and thus absorbing vitamin D. This is unlikely if one score above 35s on the body oxygenation test.

 Autoimmune Diseases: Strong correlations have been observed between autoimmune diseases and vitamin D deficiency.
 A 2010 study in the Journal of American Pediatrics found that 75% of youth with type-1 diabetes had a vitamin D deficiency.
 A Swedish study noted a correlation between low vitamin D levels in men (over women) and the higher incident of type-1 diabetes in men (over women).

 Cancer: Studies show an inverse relationship between a person's vitamin D level and their risk of cancer.
 A Harvard study found a 17% reduction in cancer for every 25 nmol/L of vitamin D in a man's bloodstream.

 A blood test appears to be the most accurate way to determine if your vitamin D levels are too low.
 Ideally, the test would be done every six months, mid-winter and mid-summer